stephaniea-a/online_game/readme.md

 ![](/grid.png)

 ## Technologies Used
-This game was created using HTML, CSS, Javascript and Jquery for DOm manipulation.
+This game was created using HTML, CSS, Javascript and Jquery for DOM manipulation.
 Audio files and images have also been stored.

 ## Future Modifications